threefoldfoundation/www_threefold_farming/content/page/home/features2/feature5/feature5.md

 title: Earn Income
 ---

-All you need is to plug-in your 3Node to electricity and network to start earning from the new Internet economy.
+Simply plug in your 3Node to electricity and network, and start earning ThreeFold Tokens.